-The Manager does not currently consider the principal adverse impacts of its investment decisions on Sustainability Factors, due to the lack of information and data available to adequately assess such principal adverse impacts.
+The Manager and Investment Manager, do not currently consider the principal adverse impacts of its investment decisions on Sustainability Factors, due to the lack of information and data available to adequately assess such principal adverse impacts.

 3.5.
 Cross Investment